TheIcyTornado/AI-Video-Censorship/README.md

 MIN_PROB = 0.8                     # Minimum transcription confidence
 ```

-Then run the notebook cell-by-cell or execute all cells to process and censor your video.
+Then run the notebook cell by cell or execute all cells to process and censor your video.

 ---